“Enjoy the little things in life because one day you'll look back and realize they were the big things.”

 |

 "I have had a camera in my hands for as long as I can remember.
-I got my first "real" camera at the age of eight, and my mom taught me how to use it.
+I got my first "real" camera at the age of nine, and my mom taught me how to use it.
 We spent a lot of time just going out to sit quietly in nature and watching it unfold in front of me.
 I began venturing out on my own, starting with taking photos of our goats and other farm animals, then moving into landscapes and nature.
 Getting into macro photography was one of my favorite discoveries when I learned how to take photos of snowflakes!" |